 So after attending 10000 hours of meetings I am now considered an expert meetings attendee (its true, look it up) and I have learned 99% of friction in the office comes from meetings where one of the participants is forcing their perspective on another.
 Forcing you say?
 Yes forcing.
 If you are the recipient it feels like the forcee has a bunch of brussel sprouts and they are being crammed down your throat.
 In actuality, the forceful one is pushing for people to agree with their perspective right there in the meeting.

 Trying to get everyone or anyone to agree with your way of thinking right there in the meeting ALWAYS goes bad.
 That’s because people don’t like to be told what to do and forcing someone to agree with you right here in the meeting is akin to ordering them to apologize right this second, ordering them to change their perspective on who is right or wrong.
 And if they don’t, you are going to twist their arm off…

 The deal is you cannot have both *your time* and *your way* with other people so you have to decide, is it more important you get the answer you want or do you just need an answer.
 Most people want both.
-Nope sorry, you have to decide door number 1, answer right now, or door number 2, answer later, which will likely be the answer you want…
+Nope sorry, you have to decide door number 1, answer right now, or door number 2, wait until later so you can continue to convince people of the right answer…

 So, if a particular open issue is blocking things from moving forward then you ask for an answer right there in the meeting.
 Since all you need is to unblock things, you accept the answer and you walk away happy, things are unblocked.
 Thank them profusely for making a decision and promptly send a follow up mail articulating the decision for all to see.
 Consider the case closed and everyone will think you are a great person.